shaun-davies/wine-yard/README.md

 - [Git](https://git-scm.com/) to handle version control.
 - [GitHub](https://github.com/) to store and share all project code remotely.
 - [Heroku](https://www.heroku.com/) for deployment.
+- [GMail](https://mail.google.com/mail/) to create an email account for the project.
 - [Balsamiq](https://balsamiq.com/) to create the wireframes for this project.
 - [DrawSQL](https://drawsql.app/) to create the database diagram for this project.